 The GEF funds would be used exclusively to address areas of needed "additionality" in order to leverage available co-financing (and private sector commercial investment) which is conditional on the GEF contribution.
-This primarily includes financing the operations of the project implementation team and co-financing the technical assistance to FIs and project developers, as well as providing the guarantee funds for the proposed first-loss portfolio-based guarantee facility.
+This primarily includes financing the operations of the project implementation team and co-financing the technical assistance to FIs and project developers.
 When IFC extends lines of credit to financial institutions they are not typically tied to specific investment types or sectors, as is proposed here.
 However, in the case of RSEFP, IFC seeks to mobilize FI investment in a highly developmental sector in non-traditional business areas encompassing types of projects with which the FIs are not familiar.
 This requires extensive assistance with strategy development, project appraisal, marketing etc.

 IFC, itself, will provide co-financing to set up and manage the credit lines and administer the guarantees.
 It will also provide extensive training, coaching and mentoring for the implementation team, and help FIs with strategy development.
 This model has been proven in HEECP and CEEF.
-IFC has also identified significant donor funding for this program (\$1.150 million).
+IFC has also identified significant donor funding for this program (\$1.250 million).
 However, a distinct and valuable aspect of GEF funds is that - unlike bilateral donor funds -- they are completely un-tied (to consultants from a particular nationality) and flexible.
 The GEF funds therefore serve a unique function in delivering the program effectively, ensuring IFC's ability to be fully responsive to market needs.
 The allocation of GEF funds in the program is shown in Table 7-4: